Soniq7/To-do-list/README.md

 There are two new buttons added: *"Ukryj ukończone"* (Hide Completed) and *"Zakończ wszystko"* (Complete all).

-- *Ukryj ukończone* button - function of this button is toggle between hide or to show done tasks.
-Depending on the current task list state, the button changes its name to "Ukryj" (hide) or "Pokaż ukończone" (show completed).
+- *Ukryj ukończone* button - function of this button is to toggle between hide or to show done tasks.
+Depending on the current task list state, the button changes its name to "Ukryj" (hide) or to "Pokaż ukończone" (show completed).

 - *"Zakończ wszystko"* - its function is to complete all tasks, and once this is done button becomes disabled.